JEFF RICHGELS | Posted: Friday, April 6, 2018 9:00 am

 I waited until USBC policies and procedures reached a low that demanded attention.

 I told Murphy in a text before the March 27 conference call was announced that I was going to get people on the record and that he should plan his exit strategy.
 But I have no expectation that that will happen and don’t really care if he stays or not — I just want the way USBC operates to change.
-I don’t like the guy and I’m sure he doesn’t like me, but what this is about is a declining USBC making mistake after mistake and not acting in a manner any right-thinking person should want it to.
+I don’t like the guy — I don't like anyone who is a bully — and I’m sure he doesn’t like me, but what this is about is a declining USBC making mistake after mistake and not acting in a manner any right-thinking person should want it to.

 I have no idea what will happen from here and won’t be taking any action outside of covering the news.
 My job is to provide information.
 Others will need to take action if they feel it’s necessary.
 I am a candidate for no office or position in bowling — it’s not what journalists do.